Jonathan Schoop Player Props: Tigers vs. Cardinals

 - Schoop has not driven in a run this year.

-- He has scored in three games this season (15.8%), but has had no multi-run games.
+- He has scored in four of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.